Three-quarter profile view of Sumit Paul-Choudhury

 Hello!
 I’m Sumit.

-Trained as a physicist at Imperial College, where I earned a first-class B.Sc., I subsequently turned my hand to journalism.
-I started out in arts criticism but spent most of the next fifteen years writing about business and technology in London and New York, with an emphasis on financial engineering and risk management.
+I trained as a physicist at Imperial College, where I earned a first-class B.Sc., but after graduating decided to try my hand at journalism while completing my M.Sc. in Mathematics at Queen Mary & Westfield.
+I started out in arts criticism but spent most of the next fifteen years writing about business and technology in London and New York, with an emphasis on financial engineering and risk management – subjects that would prove critical during the 2007-2008 financial crisis.

-In 2008, I joined New Scientist, the world’s most popular science weekly, where I served as editor-in-chief until 2017.
+I wanted to get back to science, however, so in 2008 I joined New Scientist, the world’s most popular science weekly, where I served as editor-in-chief until 2017.
+During my tenure the magazine successfully expanded into social media, video, books and events ranging from evening lectures to global expeditions.
 In addition to the day job, I was editor-in-chief of Arc, an acclaimed digital publication dedicated to the future, between 2012 and 2014; and in 2016 I served as founding creative director for New Scientist Live, the world’s most exciting festival of ideas and discovery.

 I live, work and fail to sleep in London.